pyxem/pyxem/doc/user_guide/open_datasets_workflows.rst

-Here are links to open analysis workflows, not included in the :ref:`user-guide-workflows`, demonstrating the functionality of Pyxem:
+Here are links to open analysis workflows, not included in the :ref:`Tutorials`, demonstrating the functionality of Pyxem:

 #.
 Analysis workflows associated with the `orientation mapping paper <https://doi.org/10.1016/j.ultramic.2022.113517>`_: https://github.com/din14970/pyxem_template_matching_workflows/tree/v2.